peacheym/PeacheyWeb/README.md

-# PeacheyWeb
+# Peachey Web

 This repository contains the source code for my personal website which can be found at [mattpeachey.ca](http://mattpeachey.ca)!
+The goal of this site is to serve as both a portfolio of my work as a whole, as well as allow me to practice with modern web-development techniques.

 ## Author

 This project is built by me!
-Where to find me online:
+You can find me online here:

 - [GitHub](github.com/peacheym)
 - [LinkedIn](linkedin.com/in/matt-peachey-02bb11152?originalSubdomain=ca)